Nyntex/SimpleLobby/README.md

 ![Client Lobby](readme/ClientLobby.png)

 Only the host can start the game where all players will be put through the transition map and then together into the game level where the game mode.

+This project uses the [Advanced Sessions Plugin](https://vreue4.com/advanced-sessions-binaries) by [mordentral](https://github.com/mordentral) to have access to steam specific functions.